MariuszFerdyn/runner-images-build/README.md

 ## Cleanup

-The export job can optionally delete the source managed image and the entire resource group where it lived.
+Each export job can optionally delete the source managed image and the entire resource group where it lived.
 This helps minimize costs once the image has been published to the gallery and exported to the storage account.

+- Ubuntu workflow cleans up `UbuntuImageResourceGroup`
+- Windows workflow cleans up `WINDOWSIMAGERESOURCEGROUP`

+The shared gallery and its images remain intact.

 ## Troubleshooting

-- If the storage account name derived from `UbuntuImageResourceGroup` is shorter than 3 characters, the workflow appends `img`.
+- If the storage account name derived from `UbuntuImageResourceGroup` or `WINDOWSIMAGERESOURCEGROUP` is shorter than 3 characters, the workflow appends `img`.
 - If the `export` job is all you need (e.g., re‑publishing), run it alone by removing the `needs: build` dependency.
 - Ensure your Service Principal has permissions on both the source and target resource groups.
+- Both workflows use idempotent operations for gallery and storage account creation, so they won't fail if resources already exist.

 ## License